Floquet Non-Bloch Formalism for a Non-Hermitian Ladder: From Theoretical Framework to Topolectrical Circuits: Floquet GBZ via Magnus expansion: non Bloch invariants

-Fig.~\ref{fig:2}(a) represents the absolute value of the quasi-energy spectrum obtained by diagonalizing Eq.~\eqref{eq:9} with an appropriate truncation of the off-diagonal Fourier components.
-The spectrum exhibits the coexistence of both zero and $\pi$ modes as a function of $t_V$, with other parameters fixed at $t_H = t_D = 0.6$, $\omega = 3$, $V_0 = 0.3$, and $\gamma = 0.4$.
-Furthermore, two representative points from the diagram have been highlighted, namely, $t_V = 0.3$ and $t_V = -1.5$.
-In both cases, as we see, the system exhibits NHSE (see Fig. \ref{fig:3}); however, while the wavefunctions are localized at the left edge for $t_V = 0.3$ (Fig.~\ref{fig:3}(a)), they are localized at the right edge for $t_V = -1.5$ (Fig. \ref{fig:3}(b)).
-This directional dependence of the skin modes implies the breakdown of conventional Bloch theory, necessitating the use of non-Bloch band theory to correctly characterize the system.
-However, constructing the GBZ in a Floquet setup is highly non-trivial, as it requires explicit expressions for the $d$-vectors in the driven scenario \cite{footnote}, that are difficult to extract numerically from the infinite-dimensional Floquet Hamiltonian in Eq.~\eqref{eq:9}.
-To overcome this challenge, we adopt a rotating frame approximation followed by a high-frequency expansion, also known as the Magnus expansion \cite{Benito2014,EckardtAnisimovas2015,Wang2020}, which enables us to derive the expressions for the components of the effective $d$-vectors.
-These approximate expressions remain valid in the high-frequency limit and accurately reproduce the quasi-energy spectrum under open boundary conditions.
+In general, constructing the GBZ in a Floquet setup is highly non-trivial, as it requires explicit expressions for the $d$-vectors in the driven scenario \cite{footnote}, that are difficult to extract numerically from the infinite-dimensional Floquet Hamiltonian in Eq.~\eqref{eq:9}.
+To overcome this challenge, we adopt a rotating frame approximation followed by a high-frequency expansion, also known as the \textit{Magnus expansion} \cite{Benito2014, EckardtAnisimovas2015, Wang2020}, which enables us to derive the expressions for the components of the effective $d$-vectors.